elenderg/PAL-1000/instruções de compilação.md

 `If the type is nil, say no.`

-`If the name is not "_times", say yes. \ special because times is an infix operator and a unit of measure `
+`If the name is not "times", say yes. \ special because times is an infix operator and a unit of measure `

 `If the rider's token is the start of any expression, say no.`